thepembeweb/udagram-image-filter/README.md

-﻿# Udagram: Your Own Instagram on AWS
+﻿# Udagram: Your Own Instagram image filter on AWS

 > This app demonstrates image filtering similar to Instagram on AWS.